jambolo/advent_of_code_2023/README.md

 ### Day 21

 It's a simple depth-first search, however 2<sup>128</sup> nodes may be a problem.
 I notice that any cell reached on an even number of steps can also be reached on any greater even number of steps.
 So, because the number of steps in the puzzle is even, I think an effective optimization is to do a breadth-first search and mark every cell reached on an even number of steps as a terminal cell and to prune any branch that reaches a terminal cell on an even number steps.

+### Day 22

+Fairly simple.
+I had a bug that took a while to find because of all the moving parts.
+My code requires the bricks to be sorted and I mistakenly assumed that they would remain sorted after falling.
+It was an easy fix after writing lots of code to check values after every step.